 Why Choose This Course

-The programme is deliver in partnership with neonatal services in Cork University Maternity Hospital, much of this content will be delivered in CUMH by experts in neonatal care.
+The programme is delivered in partnership with neonatal services in Cork University Maternity Hospital (CUMH) and much of this content will be delivered in CUMH by experts in neonatal care.

 Skills and Careers Information